lighterio/chug/README.md

 asset to be added to an existing load rather than the default behavior of returning a new load with a single asset.

+### .sort(customSortFunction)
+Apply a custom sorting function for ordering the assets in a load.

 ### .shrink()
 Builds a dictionary of terms that match `/_[A-Z][_A-Z0-9]+/`, then replaces occurrences of the terms with short names containing